gdg-garage/gdg-garage.github.io/projects/index.markdown

 Here are a few project ideas.
 You can see the raw data (in a Google Spreadsheet) [here](https://docs.google.com/spreadsheet/ccc?key=0AjP0HrbVsp3KdEdiUWlDakpaYUZRcTBNZ2cxaTlZalE&usp=sharing).

+Keep in mind that the best projects are those that people bring themselves and those that get decided upon on the spot.
+Take the list below as an inspiration only.

 <div class="pure-g-r projects">
   {% for project in site.data.projects %}
   <div class="pure-u-1-2">